craignicholson/StructuredLogging/README.md

 Quick Review

 1. Logs come from the apps in various formats.
+Having a defined schema for logs is a good thing.
+We will do this with json.
-1. Filebeat soaks up the logs and monitors other stuff on the server and send it to LogStash
+1. Filebeat soaks up the logs and monitors other stuff on the server and send it to LogStash.
 1. LogStash converts it all to a common format and sends it to ElasticSearch.
 1. We use Kibana to make cool graphs and analyze what's in ElasticSearch.